 Shirley M. Carter-Powell Featured in Upcoming “I Know I Can” Chronicle Kids Community Coloring Book

-Shirley M. Carter-Powell has spent decades turning survival into service.
-As the Founder and President of Against All Odds Foundation, Shirley is a two-time cancer survivor who has dedicated her life to supporting other survivors, cancer patients, families, and underserved community members in their time of need.
+Against All Odds Foundation founder Shirley M. Carter-Powell has spent decades turning survival into service.
+As the Founder and President of Against All Odds Foundation, Shirley is a two-time cancer survivor who has dedicated her life to supporting other survivors, cancer patients, families, and underserved community members during some of life’s most difficult moments.

-Through advocacy, encouragement, basic-needs support, survivor outreach, and the Bobbie Jackson Scholarship Fund, Shirley continues to stand in the gap for people facing some of life’s hardest battles.
+Through advocacy, encouragement, survivor outreach, basic-needs support, and the Bobbie Jackson Scholarship Fund, Shirley continues to stand in the gap for people facing battles that often extend far beyond a diagnosis.

-Now, her story and community impact will be honored in the upcoming “I Know I Can: A Chronicle Kids Community Coloring Book,” created by The Chronicle News and Chronicle Publishing Co. to help children see real people from their own community represented in meaningful careers, leadership roles, and acts of service.
+Now, her story and community impact will be honored in the upcoming “I Know I Can: A Chronicle Kids Community Coloring Book,” created by The Chronicle News and Chronicle Publishing Co. to help children see real people from their own communities represented through leadership, service, advocacy, and purpose-driven work.

 Guests can use coupon code LEGACY25 for special discounted event tickets and selected promotional offers connected to the launch.